cvwjensen/springbootcourse/persistence/persistence/README.md

 In this exercise you are going to create 3 domain classes representing Student, Course and Teacher.

 A Student has a name and a list of Courses.
-A Course has a subject, a list of Students and a Teacher.
+A Course has a subject, some points, a list of Students and a Teacher.
 A Teacher has a name and a list of Courses.

 - Create the 3 domain classes.
 Use Lombok @Data and @Builder annotation.